BarthPaleologue/Blog/content/posts/procedural-space-stations-3/index.md

 Second, a space city should invest massively in urban nature.
 This is important to mimic an earth-like environment and avoid any kind of alienation due to the artificiality of the habitat.
 These spaces should include forests and gardens as well as trees in the streets.
 Moreover, the vegetation can lower the cost of life support on the station as it can recycle the air naturally.

+{{<figure src="./image-4.png" alt="Futuristic city" caption="Futuristic city" caption-position="bottom" attr-link="https://wallpaperaccess.com/beautiful-future-city">}}

-We have some cities on Earth which have plenty of public transportation and green spaces.
+We have some cities on Earth which have plenty of public transportation and green spaces, even though none come close to the artistic renders such as the one above.

-One of them is Oslo according to https://www.eea.europa.eu/highlights/how-green-are-european-cities and other sources.
-The capital of Norway has the largest green spaces in the world for its size.
+We can still take a look at Oslo.
+According to https://www.eea.europa.eu/highlights/how-green-are-european-cities and other sources, the capital of Norway has the largest green spaces in the world for its size.
 This can be seen even from space:

 {{<figure src="image-1.png" alt="Oslo from space" caption="Oslo from space" caption-position="bottom">}}